Budgeting for Investors: Turn Your Income Into Investable Capital

 1. Does this provide value proportional to its cost?

-In many cases, $500/year in unused streaming services or gym memberships could be $10,000 in your portfolio in 10 years if invested at a 7% return.
-Use our Compound Interest Calculator to visualize these trades.
+In many cases, €500/year in unused streaming services or gym memberships could be €10,000 in your portfolio in 10 years if invested at a 7% return.
+Visualize those trades with our Compound Interest Calculator.

 The Opportunity Cost of Small Savings